What is Share Capital?

 Contributed Surplus is an accounting item that’s created when a company issues shares above their par value or issues shares with no par value.
 If a company raised $1 million from shares that had a par value of $100,000 it would have a contributed surplus of $900,000.
 The par value of shares is essentially an arbitrary number, as shares cannot be redeemed for their par value.

-Additional Paid-in Capital is the same as described above when shares are issued above their par value.
+Additional Paid-in Capital is the same as described above.

 In summary, if a company issued $10 million of common shares with $100,000 par value, it’s equity capital would break down as follows: